 Key Freshman: Larry Smith is a top-500 performer from Florida who should see the field early in his career.

 SAFETY: The Hoosiers lost an All-Big Ten talent but otherwise return most of what was a high-impact group.
 Look for freshman Bryson Bonds to make a splash.

 Key Returning: Raheem Layne (senior), Devon Matthews (junior), Juwan Burgess (redshirt junior), Jordan Jusevitch (redshirt sophomore), Noah Pierre (redshirt sophomore), Bryson Bonds (freshman).

 Key freshman: Maurice Freeman is a physical top-800 three-star safety from Virginia.
+He could end up with the linebackers.
 Jordan Grier arrives at IU from Georgia and could play multiple positions as a DB.